-- 1. HYD serving young Armenians to connect with each other at the social level Activity examples:
+1- HYD serving young Armenians to connect with each other at the social level Activity examples:

 - Social gatherings

 - Hikes, camps etc....

 - Attending cultural events, together

 - Attending educational seminars, together

-- 2. HYD engaging with their Armenian and also local communities in the Diaspora Activity examples:
+2- HYD engaging with their Armenian and also local communities in the Diaspora Activity examples:

-- Networking HYD members with community leaders and industry professionals; creating structured programs such as a mentorship and

-- internship programs for HYD, through which members can get real world work experience in the field or specialty they are going to pursue. - Addressing challenges facing the Armenian youth in their respective communities and coordinating projects for HYD to assist in the solutions to those challenges. - Organizing networking events and joint activities with other Armenian youth groups or organizations. - Organizing youth forums - Representing Homenetmen in organized larger community events - Participating in community service projects for the larger (non-Armenian) community needs and connecting with the non-Armenian youth organizations.
+- Networking HYD members with community leaders and industry professionals; creating structured programs such as a mentorship and internship programs for HYD, thru which members can get real world work experience in the field or specialty they are going to pursue. - Addressing challenges facing the Armenian youth in their respective communities and coordinating projects for HYD to assist in the solutions to those challenges. - Organizing networking events and joint activities with other Armenian youth groups or organizations. - Organizing youth forums - Representing Homenetmen in organized larger community events - Participating in community service projects for the larger (non- Armenian) community needs and connecting with the non-Armenian youth organizations.

-3. HYD serving Homenetmen
+3- HYD serving Homenetmen